Ukyo Katayama: Formula One

 was to see a considerable turnaround for Tyrrell and Katayama.
 He impressed with the new 022, with three points-scoring finishes, a number of good qualifying performances, and generally being faster than his more experienced and acclaimed team-mate Mark Blundell.
-He was consistently a top-6 runner, but the car proved to be unreliable, leading him to 12 retirements, including the German GP, in which he was running 3rd before his throttle stuck open.
-However, in the four races that he did finish, he scored two 5th places, one 6th, and one 7th, good enough for 5 World Championship points.
+He was consistently a top-six runner, but the car proved to be unreliable, leading him to 12 retirements, including the German GP, in which he was running third before his throttle stuck open.
+However, in the four races that he did finish, he scored two fifth places, one sixth, and one seventh, good enough for five World Championship points.

 Katayama driving for Tyrrell at the 1995 British Grand Prix.

-After his 1994 performance, he was allegedly offered a contract with Benetton for the 1995 season alongside World Champion Michael Schumacher, but in Katayama's words, "he couldn't sign it".
+After his 1994 performance, Katayama was allegedly offered a contract with Benetton for the 1995 season alongside World Champion Michael Schumacher, but in Katayama's words, "he couldn't sign it".
 It would later emerge that in 1994 he had been diagnosed with cancer in his back; while non-threatening, it was painful, and his Grand Prix commitments delayed treatment.
 Katayama did not announce this until he retired from Formula One, not wanting anyone's sympathy to make excuses for him.

-He stayed on with Tyrrell for the next two seasons, but suffered a loss of form, with two 7th places in high-attrition races his best results, thus scoring no points whilst being outpaced by rookie team-mate Mika Salo.
+Katayama stayed on with Tyrrell for the next two seasons, but suffered a loss of form, with two seventh places in high-attrition races his best results, thus scoring no points whilst being outpaced by rookie team-mate Mika Salo.
 At the 1996 Belgian Grand Prix he finished on the lead lap for the single time in his Formula One career.
-During these years he was highly disadvantaged by the regulation changes which led to higher cockpit sides, a response to the death of Ayrton Senna at the 1994 San Marino GP.
+During these years, he was highly disadvantaged by the regulation changes which led to higher cockpit sides, a response to the death of Ayrton Senna at the 1994 San Marino GP.

-After leaving Tyrrell, his Mild Seven (another brand of Japan Tobacco) backing landed him a seat at Minardi, but they too were at a low ebb, and two 10th places were his best result.
+After leaving Tyrrell, Katayama's Mild Seven (another brand of Japan Tobacco) backing landed him a seat at Minardi, but they too were at a low ebb, and two tenth places were his best result.
 At his home Grand Prix, he emotionally announced his retirement from Formula One.